mdditt2000/openshift/cis-1-10/modify-routes.md

 ### AS3/CCCL arguments:

-Add extra argument in the CIS deployment if desired to use “as3” path
+Add argument in the CIS controller deployment to use “as3” path
  ```
  --agent=as3
  ```